Xyrea/LW-VEX-V2-Installation-Guide/README.md

 # V-External V2 Installation Guide
-> If you need any help please send me a DM or create a modmail thread.
+> If you need any help please send me a DM or create a github issue.

 ## <a id="installation"></a>⚙️ 〢 Installation